New York City Non-Compete Agreement Lawyer

 However, if only parts of the agreement are too restrictive, the court will only enforce parts of the non-compete agreement.
 In general, if the agreement has flaws or is unreasonable, the court may invalidate the entire document.

-Do I have to sign a New York City non-compete agreement?
+Do I Have to Sign a Non-Compete Agreement in New York City?

 There is not a law saying you have to sign a New York City non-compete agreement.
 However, if you do not sign, the employer may terminate you or choose not to hire you if you refuse to sign the document.